 The Walrus is committed to reporting that is fair, accurate, complete, transparent, and independent.

-Stories that appear in The Walrus and thewalrus.ca are fact-checked.
-Our fact-checkers verify everything from broad claims made by authors to small details, such as dates and the spelling of names.
+Stories that appear in The Walrus are fact-checked.
+Our fact checkers verify everything from broad claims made by authors to small details, such as dates and the spelling of names.
 Fact-checking records at The Walrus are archived in storage once a story is published.

 As soon as The Walrus is made aware of an error, fact-checkers will review the statement in question.
-Any needed corrections will be noted online at the bottom of the article—and in the next print issue, if the error originally appeared in print.
+Any needed corrections will be noted online at the bottom of the article and, if the error originally appeared in print, in the next print issue.
 The correction will reference the original error and supply the correct information and the date.

 If you notice an error in something published by The Walrus, please send us a message at email@example.com with the subject line “Correction.”

-The Walrus allows the use of pseudonyms in published work only in cases where there is clear and pressing need for anonymity, such as legitimate concern for the safety of sources, or where personal privacy must be protected for serious reasons.
+The Walrus allows the use of pseudonyms in published journalism only in the case of a clear and pressing need for anonymity, such as the legitimate concern for the safety of sources, or where personal privacy must be protected for serious reasons.
 The decision to use a veiled source is made solely at the discretion of the editors of The Walrus.

 Journalism at The Walrus is produced independently of commercial or political interests.
 The editorial staff and writers do not accept gifts in order to avoid any conflict of interest or appearance thereof.
 When a writer relies on an organization for travel or access to an event or product, we are transparent about the relationship and note it within the relevant work.
 We also cite potential conflicts of interest—and, where applicable, credit funding sources—on the same page as the relevant work.

-Contributors or writers are contractually obligated to disclose practices that may deviate from the ethics policy of The Walrus to our editorial team.
+Contributors are contractually obligated to disclose practices that may deviate from the ethics policy of The Walrus to our editorial team.

-The Walrus maintains a style guide, which is regularly reviewed and updated to reflect current conversations about culture and terminology.
+The Walrus maintains a style guide and an ethics policy, both of which are regularly reviewed and updated to reflect current conversations about culture and terminology.